S3LTDev/PowerOutageTwilio/README.md

    pm2 save
    ```

+You will now have the power outage checker running in the background and set to start on boot.
+You will get a message when the power goes out and when it comes back on.
 ## Usage

 The power outage checker will now run in the background, checking for power status changes and sending notifications via Twilio when necessary.